pixie-io/docs.px.dev/content/en/02-installing-pixie/02-setting-up-k8s/02-eks-setup.md

 You can deploy clusters with alternate configurations or by using the AWS console.
 You can view our [requirements](/installing-pixie/requirements) to determine recommended node level compute requirements.

+### Verify whether your cluster has a storage class

+If you want to use the default settings for installing Pixie's Vizier module, you'll want to ensure that your EKS cluster has [persistent volume and storage classes](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html) set up.

+If your cluster does not have an accessible storage class type, you'll want to deploy with the [etcd operator](/reference/admin/deploy-options/#select-metadata-storage-option).
+Note that self-hosted Pixie Cloud requires persistent volumes.

 ## Deploy Pixie

 Once connected, follow the [install steps](/installing-pixie/install-guides) to deploy Pixie.